Your Directors present the Sixty Sixth Annual Report together

 and belief and according to the information and explanations obtained by them, your

-Directors make the following statements in terms of Section 134(3)(c) of the Act:
+Directors make the following statements in terms of Section 134(3)(c) of the Act: a. that

-and applied consistently and judgement and estimates have been made that are reasonable
+applied consistently and judgement and estimates have been made that are reasonable and

-that proper and for the maintenance of adequate accounting records in accordance with the
+proper and for the maintenance of adequate accounting records in accordance with the

 provisions of the Act, for safeguarding the assets of the Company and for preventing and